USEPA/CMAQ/README.md

 * [v5.0   (February 2012)](https://github.com/USEPA/CMAQ/tree/5.0) - [doi:10.5281/zenodo.1079888](https://zenodo.org/record/1079888)
 * [v4.7.1 (June 2010)](https://github.com/USEPA/CMAQ/tree/4.7.1) - [doi:10.5281/zenodo.1079879](https://zenodo.org/record/1079879)

+## User Support
+* [Frequent CMAQ Questions](https://www.epa.gov/cmaq/frequent-cmaq-questions) are available on our website.
+* [The CMAS User Forum](https://forum.cmascenter.org/) is available for users and developers to discuss issues related to using the CMAQ system.
+ [**Please read and follow these steps**](https://forum.cmascenter.org/t/please-read-before-posting/1321) prior to submitting new questions to the User Forum.

 ## EPA Disclaimer
 The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
 EPA has relinquished control of the information and no longer has responsibility to protect the integrity , confidentiality, or availability of the information.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
 The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.    [<img src="https://licensebuttons.net/p/mark/1.0/88x31.png" width="50" height="15">](https://creativecommons.org/publicdomain/zero/1.0/)